 How was the name KAVALIERIUS (Cavalier Eng.) created?

 First of all, we wanted a Lithuanian name.
 Clear, understandable, but not a combination of words with the word “coffee”.
-As coffee harbors a wide variety of flavors and taste, as the word itself hides quite a lot of coffee.
-This name was simply the deep.
+As coffee harbors, a wide variety of flavors and tastes, as the word itself hides quite a lot of coffee.
+This name was simply deep.

 What was the main focus of this project?

 The synergy.
-I did not want this to be a place with only delicious coffee, or just a nice interior.
+I did not want this to be a place with an only delicious coffee or just a nice interior.
 I wanted that all factors would act together, produce a greater effect than each factor acting alone.

 How do You try to impress your visitors?